LMU-MSBA/bsan-6080-reMarkable/README.md

 ![image](https://user-images.githubusercontent.com/78009006/165477563-f2c05611-5b0b-4ddf-9842-16c75bc043ac.png)

 Once we ran the model, we were able to generate valuable insight from the mined data.
 Below is a table listing the top three tweets from each cluster.
 The two main areas of focus, based on our findings, need to be improved customer support and accurate/more efficient delivery of our product.
+It makes sense that some aspects of selling a product are out of our control such as the occasional defective item.
+However the manner in which we handle the resolution of said issue makes all the difference.
+In today's day-and-age instant gratification is the norm.
+The faster a tablet gets to our customer, the better the purchasing experience will be.